Skip to content

 OpprlToken.token2 first_soundex, last_soundex, gender, birth_date

 Each use case has a different tolerance for false positive and false negative matches.
 By producing multiple tokens for each record using PII attributes, each user can customize their match logic to trade-off between different kinds of match errors.
-Linking records that match on either token will result in fewer false negatives, and linking records that match both tokens will result in fewer false positives.
+Linking records that match on any token will result in fewer false negatives, and linking records that match all tokens will result in fewer false positives.
+User can design their own match strategies by using subsets of tokens.

 Transcryption